sembozdemir/AlTayerSemih/README.md

 If user selects a new color, product will be requested again with a new `sku`.
 Size option will be deselected and 'Add to bag' button will be disabled.

 If user selects a new size, product will be requested again with a new `sku`.
-'Add to bag' button will be disabled if user is not selected any size.
+'Add to bag' button will be disabled if user does not select any size.

 If user clicks on 'Add to bag' button, a dummy toast message will appear.
 There is no real cart implementation.[*](https://github.com/sembozdemir/AlTayerSemih/blob/master/app/src/main/java/com/sembozdemir/altayersemih/ui/detail/addtobag/AddToBagDialogFragment.kt#L68)